 Objects conversion #

-By default, the vmoperator converts all existing prometheus-operator API objects into corresponding VictoriaMetrics Operator objects ( see above ), i.e. creates resources of VictoriaMetrics similar to Prometheus resources in the same namespace.
+By default, the vmoperator converts all existing prometheus-operator API objects into corresponding VictoriaMetrics Operator objects, i.e. creates resources of VictoriaMetrics similar to Prometheus resources in the same namespace.

-You can control this behaviour by setting env variable for operator:
+You can control this behaviour by setting -controller.disableReconcileFor operator command-line flag with values:

 For victoria-metrics-operator helm-chart you can use following way: